5-year-old SC girl missing after mom found dead in home

 SUMTER, S.C. — A five-year-old South Carolina girl is missing after police say her mom was found dead in their apartment Monday night.

-Officers say the little girl is Nevada Lashy Adams.
+Officers say the little girl is Nevaha Lashy Adams.
 She is 4 feet 3 inches tall and weighs 50 pounds.

 Police were called after 6 p.m.
 Monday after the body of Sharee Bradley, 29, was found by a family member inside her Lantana Apartments residence.
-Family members have been notified by the Sumter County.
+An autopsy has been scheduled for Tuesday

-A suspect, Daunte Maurice Johnson, 28, who was seen fleeing the residence, is now in custody.
-It is unclear what, if any, role he might have with the missing girl.
+A suspect, 28-year-old Daunte Maurice Johnson of Charlotte, was seen fleeing the residence.
+He is now in custody, and online jail records show he is facing a murder charge.
+Police say it is unclear what, if any, role he might have with the missing girl.

+Tuesday morning, the community formed a search party to go looking for the little girl.
+They also gathered for a prayer circle.

+"Even if we don't find her today, there's always tomorrow," said Amoree Smith, a cousin of the girl who was there for the search.
+"We're not going to stop."

 Anyone with information is asked to call 911 immediately, the Sumter Police Department at (803) 436-2700 or your nearest law enforcement agency.

-Note: Editor's note: Child's name was originally written as Nevada, which News19 obtained from Sumter Police.
-It was corrected by family and the police department.